DrDoobie/python/README.md

 # python
-All python stuff goes in here.
+All *general* python stuff goes in here.